So this is how it went in chronological order:

 That leaves us to discuss #5.
 Up until now, I have repeated numerous times that public school has been the best option for M. He is getting all the services he would not be getting from me (Speech, OT, PT, and APE), he loves the bus, his routine, and his teacher and aides.
 There is also very close to a 1:1 ratio with 4 staff in his class and only 4-6 students.

-1st day of preschool - year 2
+1st day of preschool - year 2 with his teacher and favorite paraprofessional |

 -------------------